Portrait of Christina of Denmark: Commission

 Following the 1537 death of the English Queen Jane Seymour, Holbein was commissioned to paint portraits of noblewomen eligible to marry Henry VIII.
 Christina was Duchess of Milan, and widowed to Francesco II Sforza, who had died in 1535 when she was just thirteen.
 Thomas Cromwell sent Holbein and the ambassador Philip Hoby to Brussels to meet with her.
 He was tasked with providing a straightforward, exact portrait of the girl.

-They arrived in Denmark on 10 March 1538, where on the 12th Christina sat for the portrait for three hours between 1:00 and 4:00 pm.
-Holbein would have been able to converse with her in his native German.
+They arrived in Denmark on 10 March 1538.
+On the 12th Christina sat for the portrait for a three hour session between 1:00 and 4:00 pm.
+Holbein would have been able to speak with her in his native German.
 That afternoon he made preparatory sketches of her head; the final oil painting was completed at some point shortly after his return to England.

+Christina herself was against the marriage arrangement; she was only sixteen years old and made no secret of her distaste for Henry, who by this time had a reputation around Europe for the mistreatment of his wives.
+She is credited with saying; "If I had two heads, I would happily put one at the disposal of the King of England".

 Henry was so taken with the initial colour drawings for the portrait — which showed only her head — that, according to the imperial ambassador Eustace Chapuys, "since he saw it he has been in much better humour than he ever was, making musicians play on their instruments all day long".
 On the basis of the drawing, he commissioned Holbein to extend it to a full-length oil panel.

+John Hutton, the English ambassador in Brussels, reported that another artist's drawing of Christina was "sloberid" (slobbered) compared to Holbein's.

+Holbein's portrait appears in an inventory of Henry VIII as a "great table with the Picture of the duches of Mylane being her whole stature".

 Description

 Christina stands in full length in a frontal pose.
 She is set against a turquoise background, reminiscent of 15th century Burgundian art.
 She is dressed in black mourning clothes years after the death of her husband, as was the custom for women in noble Italian marriages.
 Her black gown is lined with brown fur.
 She throws a shadow against the wall behind her, a further strip of shadow appears on the right hand side, thrown by an unseen source.
 Her expression is lively and engaged.
 She is given bright red lips, whose colour is echoed by the red ring on her fingers.
 Her youth is conveyed through her half smile, oval face, shy expression and dimples.

 Although the portrait is filled with indicators of her nobility, she has taken off her gloves, allowing an informal, intimate atmosphere.
-She is given almost perfect white skin, the tones of which are offset against the black overcoat.
+She has almost perfect white skin, the tones of which are off-set against her black overcoat.